gabledata/tutorial/README.md

 **NOTE**: This section relies on the `VehicleLocationEvent` data contract created in the previous step.
 Please complete that step if you have not already.

-Now that there is a data contract in place for the `VehicleLocationEvent` data, every time a change is made to the data asset, Gable checks to ensure that changes do not violate the contract.
-In this section, you will attempt to make a breaking change to the `VehicleLocationEvent` data.
+Now that there is a data contract in place for the `VehicleLocationEvent` data, every time a change is made to the Protobuf file, Gable checks to ensure that changes do not violate the contract.
+Let's try making a breaking change to the `VehicleLocationEvent`.

 ### Create a new branch